NelsonJiang1999/NelsonJiang1999.github.io/index.md

 **Role 1: Postgraduate Student of China Medical university** <br>

 I am a graduate student in the Department of Surgery and Urology at the China medical university, advised by Prof. Jianbin Bi, with a main research focus on Genitourinary Oncology (Clinical diagnosis, Treatment and Prognosis of malignant tumors of the urinary system).
-I have achieved an outstanding academic score in class (4th out of 153 students in our major, **Top 3%**) and will get my master degree in Clinical Medicine (Surgery) in 2025.
+I have achieved an outstanding academic score in class (4th out of 153 students in our major, **Top 3%**) and will get my master degree in Clinical Medicine (Surgery) in June 2025.
 Detailed publications and research program are displayed in Section "Publication", "Research experience" and "Patent".

 **Role 2: Surgical resident in the first affiliated hospital of China Medical University**<br>